pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/helm_install.md

 ## Edit a values.yaml file
 Create a personalized `my_pachyderm_values.yaml` out of this [example repository](https://github.com/pachyderm/helmchart/tree/master/examples).
 Pick the example that fits your target deployment and update the relevant fields according to the parameters gathered in the previous step.

 See the [conversion table](#conversion-table) at the end of this page.
-It should help you pass easily from the `pachctl deploy` arguments and flags to their values.yaml counterpart:
+It should help you pass easily from the `pachctl deploy` arguments and flags to their attributes counterpart in values.yaml.

 See also the reference [values.yaml](https://github.com/pachyderm/helmchart/blob/master/pachyderm/values.yaml) for an exhaustive list of all parameters.